blessingekwere/Data-Professional-Survey-analysis/README.md

 ![](https://github.com/blessingekwere/Data-Professional-Survey-analysis/blob/main/Respondents%20by%20Gender.png)
 ##### Respondents by gender

-* In terms of sum of average salary, the Data Analyst role topped the list with a total average salary of $21.1M.
-The "other" category followed with $2.5M, while Data Engineers, Data Scientists, and Business Analysts earned $2.4M, $2.3M, and $0.5M respectively.
+* In terms of average salary by job role, the Data Analyst role topped the list with a total average salary of $21.1M followed by the "other" category which includes different unspecified roles which were not indicated at the point of data entry with $2.5M, while Data Engineers, Data Scientists, and Business Analysts earned $2.4M, $2.3M, and $0.5M respectively.

 ![](https://github.com/blessingekwere/Data-Professional-Survey-analysis/blob/main/Top%205%20roles%20by%20average%20salary.png)
 ##### Top 5 Job Roles by sum of average salary

-* Among the countries, the United States offered the highest total average salary, amounting to $20.3M.
+* Among the countries in terms of average salary, United States topped the list with a total of $20.3M.
 ![](https://github.com/blessingekwere/Data-Professional-Survey-analysis/blob/main/Top%205%20Residence%20countries%20by%20average%20salay.png)
 ##### Top 5 countries by sum of average salary

-* The Tech industry attracted the highest number of respondents, with Finance and Healthcare industries following closely behind.
+* The Tech industry attracted the highest number of respondents, followed by the Finance and Healthcare industries.
 ![](https://github.com/blessingekwere/Data-Professional-Survey-analysis/blob/main/Top%205%20job%20industries%20by%20number%20of%20respondents.png)
 ##### Top 5 Industries by number of respondents